Types of testing

 If you have a banking application or service, you will have more testing, all the edge cases covered.

-If it's a small ecommerce website, at a startup, it's likely you'll have lest time to test, but enough to ensure decent quality, and the edge cases can be discvoered and improved later.
+If it's a small ecommerce website, at a startup, it's likely you'll have less time to dedicate to super thorough testing, but enough to ensure decent quality, with edge cases left to be discovered and improved upon with fast-follow improvements.

 There are a variety of tests: